PdxCodeGuild/IntroToProgramming/labs/lab09-make_change.md

 # Lab 09: Make Change

-Let's convert a dollar amount into a number of coins.
-The input will be the total amount, the output will be the number of quarters, dimes, nickles, and pennies.
-Always break the total into the highest coin value first, resulting in the fewest amount of coins.
-For this, you'll have to use floor division `//`, which throws away the remainder. `10/3` is `3.333333`, `10//3` is `3`.
+Let the user enter how many pennies they have, and convert their pennies into larger coins and leftover pennies.

 ## Version 1

-Have the user enter the total number in pennies, e.g. for $1.36, the user will enter 136.
-Then break that 136 into quarters (5) and pennies (11).
+Convert the user's pennies into the maximum number of quarters.
+For example, if the user enters 136, break that 136 into quarters (5) and pennies (11).

 ## Version 2

-Have the user enter the total number in pennies, e.g. for $1.36, the user will enter 136.
-Then break that 136 into quarters (5), dimes (1), nickles (0) and pennies (1).
+Convert the user's pennies into the maximum number of quarters, then the maximum number of dimes, then the maximum number of nickels.
+Have the user enter the total number in pennies.
+For example, break 136 into quarters (5), dimes (1), nickles (0) and pennies (1).

 ## Advanced Version 1